-The Call for the 2020-2021 Curriculum Innovation Grant Proposals is now closed.
+The call for 2021-2022 Curriculum Innovation Grant Proposals is now closed.

-Curriculum Innovation Grants: Award limits of up to $4,000 per grant application.
-Proposals smaller than the $4,000 award limit are encouraged to apply.
+Curriculum Innovation awards provide funding of up to $4,000 per grant.
+An itemized budget of expenses is part of the application process.
+Proposals smaller than $4,000 are encouraged to apply.

 Categories for Proposals:

 - Teaching and Learning Beyond COVID-19

 What’s next?
 How can we take advantage of lessons learned?
 The COVID-19 pandemic made it necessary for us to think differently about the normal processes of teaching and learning.
 We saw many new innovations; a few of these have been outfitting classrooms for distance learning, connecting with students through Zoom or other synchronous modalities, and designing a balance of online and in class activities keeping students engaged in their learning.
 The pandemic also exposed unmet challenges and barriers for our students like mental health issues, poverty, access, and other inequities in the classroom.
 It has also heightened challenges for faculty, such as an increased need for professional development, resources necessary to improve the quality of online learning for students, and resources for improving the design of ‘non-COVID reactionary’ blended and in-person courses.
 The FCTL would like to fund proposals that focus on sustaining and advancing on the lessons learned during COVID-19, including benefits, challenges, and needs for improvements.